TakiShiwa/donate-with-upi/README.md

 ## Acknowledgments 🙏

-- Every button is created under UPI guidelines, if you want to know more click [here](https://www.bhimupi.org.in/sites/default/files/BHIM%20UPI%20Guidelines.pdf).
+- Every button is created under UPI guidelines.
+If you want to know more, click [here](https://www.bhimupi.org.in/sites/default/files/BHIM%20UPI%20Guidelines.pdf).
 - Thanks to andreostrovsky's design language for [PayPal buttons](https://github.com/andreostrovsky/donate-with-paypal/tree/master), which served as the inspiration for these UPI donation buttons.

 ## Donate 💖